-DVLA has no objection to this document being cited in part or in whole for the specific guidance of doctors and patients.
+This document may be cited in part or in whole for the specific guidance of doctors and patients.
 However the document must not be reproduced in part or in whole for commercial purposes.

 This booklet is published by the Department for Transport.
 It describes the law relating to medical aspects of driver licensing.
 In particular, it advises members of the medical profession on the medical standards which need to be met by individuals to hold licences to drive various categories of vehicle.
 The Department has prepared the document on the advice of its Advisory Panels of medical specialists.